fuzzylogicxx/fuzzylogic/posts/my-vscode-cheatsheet.md

     "emmet.triggerExpansionOnTab": true
 }
 ```

+</figure>

 Note: the Emmet ones are _really_ useful for code autocompletion.

-</figure>
+## Additional Emmet Settings

+To add a keyboard shortcut for adding an arbitrary wrapper element (say, `div.wrap`) around some selected code:

+Open the Command Palette then search “emmet wrap”.
+When you see the option “Emmet: wrap with abbreviation”, click the settings icon beside it.
+Enter your preferred keyboard shortcut.
+I currently use:

+<kbd>Command-Shift-A</kbd>

 ## Open current terminal directory in VS Code